 Annotating Film Assignment (10%): As a film student you should be taking notes during screenings.
 The aim of this assignment is to encourage annotating film.
+You will annotate 1 sequence or scene from one of the following films: Cecil B. DeMille's The Cheat, Chaplin's Modern Times, John Ford's Stagecoach or The Searchers.
 In addition, you will provide a 1-paragraph interpretation of the scene.
 Your interpretation must be based on your notes.
 1-2 pages, double-spaced, 12pts.
 TNR font, 1-inch margins all around.
 Additional guidelines will be provided.
 See Schedule for dates.